bahmutov/qunit-promises/README.md

 ## Advanced

-*qunit-promises* simplify the tests when there is single promise to be evaluated.
+*qunit-promises* simplify the tests when there is a single promise to be evaluated.
-In other cases, you need to combine promises (chain, or evaluate in parallel) yourself before calling *assert.will...* as the last step.
+In other cases, you might to combine promises (chain, or evaluate in parallel) yourself before calling *assert.will...* as the last step.

 ```javascript